-MIAMI VALLEY — If you lose power when temperatures are well below freezing, there are things you and your family can do to ensure you stay safe while without electricity.
+MIAMI VALLEY — If you lose power when temperatures in the winter, there are things you and your family can do to ensure you stay safe while without electricity.

 DURING A POWER OUTAGE:

 - All supplemental sources of heat and portable generators must have proper ventilation.
 Never place a generator in your garage or near a window, where fumes could enter the home.